 Generally, if the unit head determines that an employee can satisfactorily perform job duties from home, the unit head has the discretion to allow the employee to work from home, regardless of whether the employee is deemed ineligible for a COVID-19 related accommodation.
 In such case, the work for home arrangement would not be considered a COVID-19 related accommodation.
 The unit head may wish to consult with Human Resources before agreeing to such an arrangement.

 Unit heads may incorporate efforts to promote social distancing into their reintegration plans such as alternate scheduling, in which a faculty or staff member works on campus and remotely on alternating days or shifts throughout the work week.
-These arrangements can be established by the unit head separately from any COVID-19 related accommodation in the summer or fall 2020 semesters.
+These arrangements can be established by the unit head separately from any COVID-19 related accommodation in the spring 2021 semester.